AKAspanion/flutter-weather/README.md

 A beautiful weather app built using Flutter.

+App has following features.
+- Beautiful animated weather icons.
+- Beautiful accent colors.
+- Dark and Light theme support.
+- Set current location or any city for weather data.

 ![Beautiful Flutter](/assets/animations/demo.gif "Beautiful Flutter")

 Built this app to learn and get familiar with flutter and dart.